 Candramauli Swami of Iskcon Prison MinistryCandramauli Swami leads kirtan at Govardhan Eco Village

 The ISKCON prison ministry program is a wonderful way to reach the hearts of people that are considered persona non grata, explains Candramauli Swami.
 The inmates can start to relate to other people more.
 ISKCON prison ministry transforms them inside and outside.

 Matter changes.
-It begins, develops, deteriorates and vanishes.
+It begins, develops, deteriorates, and vanishes.
 Likewise, this body will begin and end.
 What is the heart?
 It’s a machine.
 It’s just an organ.
-The brain is simply a machine.
+A brain is simply a machine.

 But WE (our souls) are eternal.
 The soul (you) is in the heart region.
 We naturally want to feed that soul.
-On the spiritual plane, every thing is perfect.
-Yet, we spend practically all of our time doing things that are related to body.
+On the spiritual plane, everything is perfect.
+Yet, we spend practically all of our time doing things that are related to the body.
 But what about me (my soul)?.
 When we focus on the material, we are surrounded by temporality.

 If you take all the parts of the body and put them together, do you have a life?
 There’s something else that gives animation to the body.
 That’s you.
 The soul.

 So what is the answer?
 Spirituality.
 As we connect with God, we connect with ourselves.